Radar vs High-Speed Camera Tech: What Golf Clubs and Home Simulator Buyers Really Need to Know

 A wide-open grass range

-A simulator room for coaching, members and revenue
+A simulator room for coaching, lessons or revenue

 The Golfsim Perspective